wilbyang/elixirit/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

+## Demo3.PoWServer

+The `Demo3.PoWServer` module in the `poc.ex` file is responsible for handling Proof of Work (PoW) computations.
+It provides functionality to perform and verify PoW tasks, which are essential for ensuring the integrity and security of the system.

+### Key Functions

+  * `start_link/1` - Starts the PoW server.
+  * `perform_task/2` - Performs a PoW task with given parameters.
+  * `verify_task/2` - Verifies the result of a PoW task.

+### Usage

+To use the `Demo3.PoWServer`, you need to start it as part of

 ## Learn more